-Many communities, agencies and organizations celebrate an Armed Forces Week, honoring our men and women in uniform.
-As do we here @ Paracord Paul.
+Many communities, agencies, and organizations celebrate Armed Forces Week, honoring our men and women in uniform, as do we here @ Paracord Paul.
 Starting today, our annual Armed Services Week sale includes all of our Service Medal and Military Branch Tag bracelets being discounted through the 18th.

-There has been some consolidation in the Armed Forces over the years — supply procurement, active duty and retired pay administration, etc. However, be careful not to confuse U.S. Navy sailors with members of the Coast Guard, or U.S. Army soldiers with Marines.
+There has been some consolidation in the Armed Forces over the years — supply procurement, active duty, retired pay administration, etc. However, be careful not to confuse U.S. Navy sailors with members of the Coast Guard or U.S. Army soldiers with Marines.
 And never, ever refer to a U.S. Air Force man or woman as a soldier!

 In honor of Armed Forces Week, I’ve written a 2-part outline of the origins of our five armed services.
-This week, I’ll go over the two “senior services” — the Army and Navy.
-Next week, I’ll highlight the remaining three, including my personal favorite, the United States Air Force.
+This week, I’ll review the two “senior services” — the Army and Navy.
+Next week, I’ll highlight the remaining three, including my favorite, the United States Air Force.

 The United States Army (est. June 14, 1775)

-Our first Army was a militia of volunteers cobbled together in New England and whipped into shape by southerner George Washington.
-Read all about how the Army got its start on the Army’s web page, June 14: The Birthday of the U.S. Army.
+Our first Army was a militia of volunteers cobbled together in New England and whipped into shape by Southerner George Washington.
+Read about how the Army started on the Army’s web page, June 14: The Birthday of the U.S. Army.

 The U. S. Army has served our country continuously since a full year before our Declaration of Independence.
-The greatest American who ever lived drove our first citizen soldiers to victory as its first commander in chief.
-General Washington became President Washington and seemed to do everything right the first time.
+The greatest American who ever lived drove our first citizen soldiers to victory as its first commander-in-chiefAfter; after that, General Washington became President Washington and seemed to do everything right the first time.

 The United States Navy (est. October 13, 1775)

-After the Revolutionary War, Congress actually sold off the remaining additional ships, discharged their sailors, and for about nine years, our country was without a sea service.
-In 1794, however, the new federal Congress authorized construction of and crewing of six new frigates, and the Navy was back in business.
+After the Revolutionary War, Congress sold off the remaining additional ships and discharged their sailors, and for about nine years, our country was without a sea service.
+In 1794, however, the new federal Congress authorized the construction and crewing of six new frigates, and the Navy was back in business.